elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 POSITION the rider's token ON the rider's source.
 ```
 You can also write up your own routines to MOVE a rider more than one byte at a time, like the ones in my noodle for "spell checking" and "word wrapping", not to mention the ones in my compiler for parsing your source code.
 Find "to move a rider" in these files, and you'll run into all of them.

 ## ROUNDY BOXES

 A "roundy box" is a box with rounded corners.
 I use them for the pad on my desktop, my menus, my tabs, and in many other places.
 Here's the definition:

-A roundy box is a box with
-a left coord, a top coord, a right coord, a bottom coord, a left-top spot at the left, a right-bottom spot at the right, and a radius.
+A roundy box is a box with a left coord, a top coord, a right coord, a bottom coord, a left-top spot at the left, a right-bottom spot at the right, and a radius.

 This is a picture of a roundy box, with the parts labeled.
 Note that I am using the nicknames of the fields here, as you probably will in your programs.

 I can make roundy boxes from width and height specifications, from a pair of spots, and from separate coordinates.
-Even from another box.
-Like this:
+Até de outra caixa. É bem assim:

 MAKE a roundy box this-wide BY that-high WITH a radius.
 MAKE a roundy box WITH this spot AND that spot AND a radius.
 MAKE a roundy box WITH a left AND top AND right AND bottom AND radius.
 MAKE a roundy box FROM a box AND a radius.

 I can, of course, DRAW a roundy box.
 And I've got functions to get a roundy box's WIDTH, HEIGHT, and CENTER, among other things.
 I can even tell whether or not a certain spot IS IN a roundy box or IS ON the edge of a roundy box.
 Not to mention all the usual "Graphic Transformations".

 ## LEFT RIGHT